testing-library/testing-library-docs/docs/react-testing-library/api.md

 ### `queries`

 Queries to bind.
-Overrides the default set from `dom-testing-library` unless merged.
+Overrides the default set from `DOM Testing Library` unless merged.

 ```js